jlangch/venice/doc/readme/shell-scripts.md

 ## Shell Extension Module

-The [Shell Extension Module ](ext-shell.md) offers OS agnostic functions to manage processes and open files with the platform specific application.
+The [Shell Extension Module ](ext-shell.md) offers OS agnostic functions to manage processes or open files with the platform specific application.